Fire Marshal's Office

 161 S. Charlotte Street in Development Services for the Fire Plans Examiners for both Battalions

-Arson Investigator David Cutshall supervises this branch of the Technical Services Section.
-He is a sworn law enforcement officer, as well as a firefighter.
-He supervises all criminal investigations regarding arsons, bombings, and associated fire scene criminal activities within the City of Asheville.
+The Arson Investigator supervises this branch of the Technical Services Section.
+They supervise all criminal investigations regarding arsons, bombings, and associated fire scene criminal activities within the City of Asheville.

 We have a unique program where certain Assistant Fire Marshal's (AFM) work a 24hr shift.
 These AFM’s work under the supervision of the Fire - Arson Investigator.
 They are responsible for the initial fire scene origin and cause investigation.

 Fires that are determined to be criminal acts, have an undetermined origin, involve a serious fire injury and/or fire death are referred to the Asheville Buncombe Arson Task Force (ABATF).
-This unit was formed in 1992 in cooperation with the Asheville Fire Department, the Buncombe County Fire Marshal’s Office, the Buncombe County Sheriff’s Office, the Asheville Police Department, the NC State Bureau of Investigation, and Ron Moore, 28th District Attorney.
-Asheville Fire - Arson Investigator David Cutshall is the current Director of this Task Force.
+This unit was formed in 1992 in cooperation with the Asheville Fire Department, the Buncombe County Fire Marshal’s Office, the Buncombe County Sheriff’s Office, the Asheville Police Department, the NC State Bureau of Investigation, and the 28th District Attorney.

 Fire - Arson Investigator